Kodewerfer/CommonFridge-mobile-app/README.md

 # Bishop's Common Fridge

-Create with react native,
+Create with react native, built with Expo.

-built with Expo

-*Require nodejs*

 To run the project locally,